sayantansnl/list_comprehension/README.md

 ## Assignment (difficulty: 5)

-We are working on building a new programming language called **RobustaScript**, and we need to have functionality called “map” for transforming original arrays (yes, we are calling ‘lists’ arrays in this language) to a new array.
+We are working on building a new programming language called **RobustaScript**, and we need to have a functionality called `map` for transforming original arrays (yes, we are calling ‘lists’ arrays in this language) to a new array.

-We wanted to use `for` loops, but we’re writing Python, and loops would make this functionality slow (Ouch).
+We wanted to use `for` loops, but we’re writing Python, and they'd make this functionality slow (ouch).

 Complete the function `map`.
 It takes a list of values of any type and a function that transforms an item to a new item as parameters.
 It should return a new list.